Winter in the Garden

 Time for rest

 Whether you garden or not, please take this season to rest.
-Our bodies need it, our minds and souls need it, and our nervous system needs it more than ever.
-This is a great time to take up new self-care routines and practice the art of saying NO, before the holidays start.
+Our bodies, minds and souls need it and our nervous system needs it more than ever.
+This is a great time to take up new self-care routines and practice the art of saying no, before the holidays start.
 We can’t do everything and the sooner we realize that- the more enjoyable life will be.

 Leaf Mulch Compost Pile: